5 Connecticut Small Towns to Explore with Kids Last Updated: May 2021

 Hike around Kent Falls and enjoy stunning views.
 (Above)

 If you ever want to feel like a Gilmore Girl (and who doesn’t?), then Kent is for you!
 This quintessential town is a prime example of the charm of Litchfield County.
 Beautiful countryside (check), charming village (check) packed calendar of seasonal festivals (check, check, and check!)
-Perhaps the most “Kent” thing to do is take a hike up Kent Falls to justify indulging in a cone at Annie Banannie’s Ice Cream.
+Perhaps the most “Kent” thing to do is take a hike up Kent Falls and enjoy a picnic.
+While you're there, hop on a ride with the Bicycle Tour Company, which offers rentals and cycling excursions for all levels.

 Boat Ride in Branford